gkunter/coquery/docs/doc/tutorial/index.rst

 ----------

 In this tutorial, you have experimented with a few of the key features of
-Coquery: specifying query strings, selecting output columns, rearranging and aggregating the results table, and visualizing the data.
+Coquery: specifying query strings, selecting output features, rearranging and transforming the results table, and visualizing the data.

 You can learn more about these and other features in the :ref:`users`.
 A detailed description of the different elements of the main interface and of